NitrOP7674/FreeplayCheckpoint/SharedCheckpoints.md

 # Shared Checkpoints

+How to use: copy the string for the shot you wish to load.
+Then go into freeplay mode, press F6, and type `cpt_paste`.
+That will load the shot.
+Optionally press the `cpt_do_checkpoint` button to save the checkpoint as a numbered checkpoint.

 Please submit your own saved checkpoints by filing an issue in this repo at: https://github.com/NitrOP7674/FreeplayCheckpoint/issues/new (or send a PR to if you know how).
 Or DM on Discord @NitroP#7674.